 - Locate the Statistical Test (STAT TEST) icon in the toolbar (or menu in Excel 2003) and click on the "multi-collinearity" test icon in the list down-arrow.

 - The Multi-collinearity Test dialog box appears.
 Select the “Input Data” range for the explanatory variable.
 Each column represents a separate variable.
-The “Output” field is set by default to the current selected cell in your worksheet.
+The “Output” field is set by default to the currently selected cell in your worksheet.

 - Selecting the input data cell range will enable the “Options” and “Missing Values” tabs.
 Click the “Options” Tab.